Islamic Cultural Centre of Ireland: Formation

 The ICCI was designed by the Irish architect firm, Michael Collins & Associates.
 The layout is based on a square divided into nine smaller squares, with the mosque placed in the centre.
 The building is a steel frame structure with brick infill and is detailed with stainless steel.

 Organisations and activities

 In November 1996, Imam Yahya Al-Hussein became the first Imam of the ICCI, with his administration, Mr. Fazel Ryklief and Dr. Mudafar Al-Tawash, who were the original administration of the Islamic Foundation of Ireland (IFI) at the time.
 They were running the operations of the ICCI while the IFI offices were closed.
-As of late 1997, they had moved back to the IFI.
+As of late 1997, they moved back to the IFI.